-Only available if you have specified a Latency/Jitter test on the 'Control' of the Test Setup screen.
+Only available if you have specified a Latency/Jitter test on the Control screen.

 Touching the Latency/Jitter button in the navigation area will display the screen shown below.

 This screen allows you to configure the parameters related to an RFC 2544 Latency/Jitter test: